rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  from the state.
 That is, to set money free from the corrupting influence of the state.
-To relegate money to its proper place, and not as a source of power and worship.
+To once and for all end the corrupting power of seigniorage -- to relegate money to its proper place, and not as a source of power and worship.